 Download This Bill in Microsoft Word format

 Sponsors: Reps.
 Taylor, Lucas, Pope, Elliott, Allison, Hiott, Fry, J.E.
 Johnson, Jordan, Caskey, B. Newton, Bryant, G.M.
 Smith, G.R.
-Smith, Willis, Huggins, Blackwell, Erickson, Forrest, Hixon, Herbkersman, Thayer, Wooten, Morgan, Daning, Hardee, B. Cox, Bannister, Hewitt, Felder, Stringer, Davis, Calhoon, Oremus, Bennett, Gilliam, West, Haddon, Trantham, Lowe, McGarry, M.M.
+Smith, Willis, Huggins, Blackwell, Erickson, Forrest, Hixon, Herbkersman, Thayer, Wooten, A.M.
+Morgan, Daning, Hardee, B. Cox, Bannister, Hewitt, Felder, Stringer, Davis, Calhoon, Oremus, Bennett, Gilliam, West, Haddon, Trantham, Lowe, McGarry, M.M.
 Smith, Bustos, V.S.
-Moss, W. Newton, May, Martin, Brittain, McGinnis, Bradley, Ballentine and Dabney
+Moss, W. Newton, May, Martin, Brittain, McGinnis, Bradley, Ballentine, Dabney, Carter, T. Moore and Kimmons

 Document Path: l:\council\bills\nbd\11051zw21.docx